 Accessible attributes: A multifaceted jewel set within the Lake Superior basin, Madeline Island is home to the astounding Big Bay State Park.
-One outstanding accessible element of Big Bay is the colossal boardwalk that spirals through a timeworn gorge.
+One outstanding wheelchair accessible element of Big Bay is the colossal boardwalk that spirals through a timeworn gorge.
 Journey downward along the boardwalk to feel enveloped in a profound sense of wonder as the surrounding forest of red and white pines soar above you.

 Continue traveling the half-mile boardwalk to greet the open air of the Sand Spit and Bog State Natural Area.
 This interpretive trail provides an opportunity to build knowledge and appreciation of the many extraordinary varieties of foliage which thrive in this unique area.
-An added accessible bonus on your excursion to Big Bay is the ferry ride that takes you to Madeline Island.
+An added wheelchair accessible bonus on your excursion to Big Bay is the ferry ride that takes you to Madeline Island.
 With seagulls gliding in the crisp blue sky over head, the ferry will sweep you across the crystal teal waters of Lake Superior to your destination.

-Accessible attributes: For more than a half-mile, absorb the picturesque scenery of Lake Michigan and stroll along lofty bluffs at this alluring nature preserve.
+Accessible attributes: For more than a half-mile, absorb the picturesque scenery of Lake Michigan and wander along lofty bluffs at this alluring nature preserve.
 While some stairs are the gateway to closer access of the gorge area, these can be avoided by staying on the Lion’s Den Trail, where you’ll find directional markers to guide you along the most barrier-free routes.